Upper Gastrointestinal Series

 Prior to Test

-- Do not eat, drink, or smoke for at least 8 hours before the test.
+- Fasting before the test, such as avoiding food, drink, and smoking for at least 8 hours before the test

 Description of Test

-If your doctor wants to look at more of your intestines, a small bowel follow-through may be done.
-This means that x-ray pictures are taken every 15-30 minutes while the barium travels further down the intestines.
+If the doctor wants to look at more of the intestines, a small bowel follow-through may be done.
+This means that x-ray pictures are taken every 15 to 30 minutes while the barium travels further down the intestines.

 How Long Will It Take?